astropy/astroquery/docs/cadc/cadc.rst

 the path to where you saved the certificate.
 Remember that certificates expire and you will need to get a new one.

-When logging in only one form of authentication is allowed, attempts to set both or when one is set attempting to set the other will not work.
-When logged in authentication will be applied to each call, when a job is created with authentication any further calls will require authentication.
+When logging in, both forms of authentication are allowed.
+Authentication will be applied to each subsequent call.
+When a job is created with authentication any further calls will require authentication.

 There is one way to logout which will cancel any kind of authentication that was used